Skip to content

 First, take some time to think about the purpose of the report.
 Do you need to describe, explain, recommend or persuade?
 Having a clear purpose from the outset ensures you stay focused, making it easier to keep your reader engaged.

-Choosing objectives can be tough if you've got a lot you want to cover in one report.
+Choosing objectives and key points can be tough if you've got a lot you want to cover in one report.
 Report writing training courses are great for this as they teach you how to target your writing to an audience while keeping your copy clear and concise.

 See our upcoming written communication courses and book your place today.